A luxurious English oak shelf from the 20th century

 Description

-English oak slatted shelf with a flap, early 20th century, featuring a drawer and two shelves, distinguishes this English piece of furniture made from solid oak.
+English oak slatted top dresser, early 20th century, with a drawer and two shelves, distinguishes this English piece of furniture made from solid oak.

 Hinged doors reveal five internal compartments, which due to their minimal depth are perfect as an entrance cabinet or for transitional spaces.
 Good condition.